 Step #1: Wipe the Surface

-The first step you’ll want to take is taking your cleaning clothes and wiping them along the aluminum to get rid of any dust or debris.
+Take your clean clothes and wipe them along the aluminum to get rid of any dust or debris.
 This provides a clean surface and provides you with better access to the oxidation level of the item.

 If the cloth alone isn’t working well, you can switch to a non-abrasive cleaning pad to remove built-up dirt or grime.